GuyOnWifi/PicoCTF-2025/README.md

 I was really happy with my result, placing 36th in the high school category!

-I learned a lot of web exploitation, reading assembly and exploiting binaries through format string vulnrebilites or heap overflows, and forensics with system images.
-I learned many tools like Burp for web exploitation, gdb for debugging, and Ghidra for reverse engineering!
+I learned a lot of web exploitation, reading assembly and exploiting binaries through format string vulnerabilites or heap overflows, and forensics with system images.
+I learned many tools like Burp for web exploitation, gdb/pwndbg for debugging, and Ghidra for reverse engineering!

 Below are some writeups on how I tackled each challenge!

 ## Writeups
-Note - The flags WILL NOT work for you, because they are unique to each player.
-The flags I show are truncated to preserve just the leetspeak messages.
+Note - I truncated most of the flags to just preserve the leetspeek messages.
 <details>
     <summary>Web Exploitation</summary>